Former IWK chief financial officer repaid almost $17K in expenses before quitting | CBC News

 D'Arcy took a paid leave from his duties at the IWK on Sept.
 11. A week later, CBC News reported D'Arcy helped alter Kitch's expense reports and removed items from freedom of information requests that should have been released.

-The IWK's board chair then turned the matter of Kitch's expenses over to Halifax Regional Police.
+The IWK's board chair then turned the matter of Kitch's expenses over to Halifax Regional Police and also requested the help of the province's auditor general.

-Nova Scotia Auditor General Michael Pickup also announced his office would investigate the hospital's books and practices.
+Nova Scotia Auditor General Michael Pickup then announced his office would investigate the hospital's books and practices.
 That investigation remains ongoing with a report due sometime in the fall.

 Cox said D'Arcy's decision to reimburse the money was completely voluntary.
-He said it would be up to former hospital executive to explain the decision to make the repayments.
+He said it would be up to the former hospital executive to explain the decision to make the repayments.

 "At no point was Mr. D'Arcy asked to repay any of his travel and hospitality expenses," Cox said via email.
 He added that Pickup's team is aware of D'Arcy's reimbursements.

-D'Arcy, who is now the chief financial officer for the Power Workers Union in Ontario, could not be reached for comment.
+D'Arcy, who is now the chief financial officer for the Power Workers' Union in Ontario, could not be reached for comment.